-The peace talks in Addis Ababa are being brokered by IGAD [the Intergovernmental Authority on Development], an East African regional bloc.
+President Kiir and Machar have both committed to the peace talks in Addis Ababa, which are being brokered by IGAD , an East African regional bloc.

-The United Nations says the violence in South Sudan has forced more than 180,000 people from their homes.
+The United Nations says South Sudan's violence has forced tens of thousands of civilians from their homes.

-Witnesses say some of the violence is ethnically motivated, with supporters of Kiir, a member of the Dinka tribe, and supporters of Machar, from the Nuer tribe, targeting each other because of their background.
+Witnesses say some of the violence is ethnically-motivated, with supporters of Mr. Kiir, a member of the Dinka tribe, and supporters of Machar, from the Nuer tribe, targeting each other for their background.